Saudi Arabia–United States relations: Oil embargo and energy crisis

 In November 1964, Faisal became the new king of Saudi Arabia after a conflict with his brother Saud, the erstwhile king.
 The U.S. was not sure about the outcome of such an unplanned change in the Saudi monarchy.
 A low point in Saudi-U.S. relations came as Faisal decided to launch an oil embargo against the U.S. and Europe during the Fourth Arab-Israeli War.
 The oil embargo triggered an energy crisis in the U.S. In an interview with international media, Faisal said, "America's complete Israel support against the Arabs makes it extremely difficult for us to continue to supply the United States with oil, or even remain friends with the United States."

-During an OPEC meeting held in Kuwait on 16 October 1973, the governments of Saudi Arabia, Iran, Iraq, Kuwait, Qatar and UAE jointly announced a policy to increase the price of oil by 70%.
-On 20 October 1973, the Saudi government declared a total oil embargo against the United States.
+During an OPEC meeting held in Kuwait on October 16, 1973, the governments of Saudi Arabia, Iran, Iraq, Kuwait, Qatar and United Arab Emirates jointly announced a policy to increase the price of oil by 70%.
+On October 20, 1973, the Saudi government declared a total oil embargo against the United States.
 Because of Saudi Arabia's close partnership with the U.S. since 1945, King Faisal's decision to launch the oil embargo has become regarded as the most dynamic and aggressive aspect of the crisis.

 The oil embargo, which lasted until March 1974, generated the most diplomatic hostility the Saudi-U.S. relationship had seen thus far.
 American oil companies operating in Saudi Arabia became subjected to the direct supervision of the Saudi government.
 The policies implemented by the Arab oil-producing countries resulted in a rapid increase in oil prices.
 As the energy crisis began to adversely impact the American economy, officials from the Nixon administration threatened Saudi Arabia with direct military intervention.

 Despite the tensions caused by the oil embargo, the U.S. wished to resume relations with the Saudis.
 As the economic importance of oil became increasingly emphasized in its bipartisan foreign policy, the U.S. government began pursuing a deeper partnership with Saudi Arabia.
 The vast oil wealth accumulated from price increases enabled the Saudis to purchase large sums of American military technology.
 The embargo was lifted in March 1974 after the U.S. pressured Israel into negotiating with Syria over the Golan Heights.
 Three months later, "Washington and Riyadh signed a wide-ranging agreement on expanded economic and military cooperation."
 In the 1975 fiscal year, the two countries signed $2 billion worth of military contracts, including an agreement to send Saudi Arabia 60 fighter jets.
 A key part of the agreement was for Saudi to price oil in terms of dollars, and to invest billions of its dollars in U.S. Treasury notes.